shadowezz/Productiv/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** You cannot edit a deliverable to have the same title as another deliverable in your deliverable list.<br>
+**:information_source: Note:** You cannot edit a deliverable to have the same title as an existing deliverable.
-e.g. `edit 1 t/Build Login page` will not work if there is another deliverable with the title `Build Login page` exists in your deliverable list.

 </div>